rsyncOSX/mydocsy/content/en/blog/TechnicalDetails/Tagging.md

     }
 ```

-The tagging of data to be synchronized is computed within the package
-ParseRsyncOutput, a local Swift Package for RsyncUI.
-The parsing of the output of rsync is not particularly complex, and it is
-somewhat different for the latest version of rsync compared to the default versions of rsync.
+The parsing of the output of rsync is not particularly complex, and it is somewhat different for the latest version of rsync compared to the default versions of rsync.

 #### Latest version of rsync

-The trail of output from latest version of rsync is like:
+The trail of output from latest version of rsync, version 3.4.1, is like:

 ```
 ....